Yumewak/CSS/README.md

 right:30px;
 }
-Note that the image is inside a div with a relativa position in this case its parent of the img element is the div In most cases the parent is simply the entire body of the web page So the position when you're using absolute positioning looks liek you're givin it a margin relative to the entire page
+Note that the image is inside a div with a relativa position Parent doesn't always have to be the body, it can also be the closest parent that has a relative layer In this case its parent of the img element is the div that has a "position:relative" But in most cases the parent is simply the entire body of the web page So the position when you're using absolute positioning looks liek you're givin it a margin relative to the entire page